Anatomy of a Text: Literature

 Coursework and Assessment

-Students will be expected to complete three pieces of assessed work: a 250-word reflective piece, a 500-word analysis of a short piece of text, and a 750-word essay.
-Advice and support will be provided for all three assignments and you will receive detailed feedback relating to strengths and areas for improvement on both pieces of work.
+Students will be expected to complete two pieces of assessed work: a 600-word analysis of a short piece of text, and a 1200-word essay.
+Advice and support will be provided for both assignments and you will receive detailed feedback relating to strengths and areas for improvement on both pieces of work.

 - C. Cox and Warner, D. (Eds.)
 Audio Culture: Readings in Modern Music (New York: Continuum, 2006)